 May 1954 sees Escher working on Rind.
 He was inspired by The Invisible Man, an 1897 science fiction novel by the British author H.G.
 Wells.
 In it, an invisible man can only be seen by means of the bandages that cover him.
 Escher changed the man into a woman.
 To find the right composition, Escher used his wife Jetta as a model.
-In 1954, he first carried out two studies, reaching a final result in May 1955.
+In 1954, he first makes a preliminary study reaching a final result in two steps in May 1955.
+First, he makes a second study which he supplemented with a cloud cover for the final version.
 He described it like this:

 ‘Like the spiral-shaped peel of a fruit and like a hollow fragmented sculpture, the image of a woman floats through space.
 The sense of depth is enhanced by a bank of clouds which diminishes towards the horizon.’*